Ariel Teal Toombs: Professional wrestling career

 In 2016–2017, Toombs was named as a potential roster member for a new women's wrestling promotion featuring the daughters of professional wrestlers planned to be launched by Brooke Hogan.

 Toombs trained as a wrestler under Selina Majors and Tessa Blanchard in the Women of Wrestling promotion in Long Beach, California.
 She made her professional wrestling debut on August 31, 2019, with All Elite Wrestling, competing in a Casino Battle Royale at the All Out pay-per-view under the ring name "Teal Piper".
 That same month, it was reported that she had signed to appear on season two of the Women of Wrestling program WOW Superheroes, which aired on AXS TV in late 2019.
 On WOW Superheroes, Piper hosted a talk show segment titled "Teal Talks".

 In 2020, Piper trained with Ronda Rousey ahead of Rousey's return to professional wrestling.
 In 2021 and 2022, she wrestled for various independent promotions in Alabama, Florida, and Mississippi, occasionally teaming with her fiancé Deimos as "House of Heathens".
 In September 2022, she appeared in Athens, Greece for ZMAK Wrestling.
 In January 2023, Piper returned to AEW, teaming with Kel in a loss to Anna Jay A.S. and Tay Melo on an episode of AEW Dark.
 She debuted in Ring of Honor in June 2023, losing to Diamante on an episode of Ring of Honor Wrestling.
 In August 2023, she defeated Allysin Kay and Leva Bates in a three way match to win the Atomic Legacy Wrestling Women's Championship.

 Piper loaned WWE her father's kilt, sporran, bagpipes, chain from Starrcade '83: A Flare for the Gold, and boxing shorts from WrestleMania 2 for display at the "Fan Experience" at the January 2024 Royal Rumble.
 The exchange was featured on an episode of WWE's Most Wanted Treasures that aired in June 2023.

 In May 2025, Piper wrestled for Shine Wrestling at its Shine 82 pay-per-view, defeating Kaci Lennox.
 In September 2025, she defeated Amber Nova for the Monsters Wrestling Orlando Women's Championship in a bout promoted by Pro Wrestling Action.
+In November 2025, she wrestled at Shine 84, losing to Evie De La Rosa.
+In December 2025, Piper debuted in the National Wrestling Alliance (NWA), teaming with Herra to defeat Pretty Empowered in a bout that aired on episode 243 of NWA Powerrr in February 2026.
+In March 2026, she wrestled her first match in Puerto Rico with the International Wrestling Association.

+Slap fighting career

+Piper made her slap fighting debut with Power Slap at its "Power Slap 19: Da Hawaiian Hitman vs. Manu" event on April 19, 2026 in Las Vegas, facing Dani Mo in a featherweight bout.
+Mo won the bout by unanimous decision.